 Net earned premiums represent the earned portion of our gross written premiums, less the earned portion that is ceded to third-party reinsurers under our reinsurance agreements.
-Our insurance policies generally have a term of one year and premiums are earned pro rata over the terms of the policies.
+The majority of our insurance policies have a term of one year and premiums are earned pro rata over the terms of the policies.